Welcome to Clay County

 Wander Back in Time...

 Join us at one of Clay County's many historic sites.
 Spend an afternoon with Jesse James, go back in time to a one-room schoolhouse or visit the oldest continuously occupied home turned museum in Clay County!
-You can even plan your wedding at Historic Mt.
+You can even host your wedding at the Historic Mt.
 Gilead Church built in 1833.
 Plan your adventure back in time... just stop by the Historic Sites and Museums section of our new tourism website then get out there and explore!

 To pay a Clay County property tax bill, click here.